-For the 120-h study with substances used to combat candida, it can be seen that only oregano oil maintained its inhibitory capacity, compared to the other oils: white musk, cinnamon, geranium, hemp, opium, thyme (Thymus vulgaris) and sandalwood in a concentration of 20%, as well as licorice tincture (Glycyrrhiza glabra roots), respectively colloidal copper solution.
-It can be observed that the action of essential oil from cultivated thyme is less effective than that of essential oil of thyme, used in another experiment.
-Thus, the essential oil of cultivated thyme cannot stop the development of candida even in the first 24 h, compared to the essential oil of thyme, which was effective during the 3 days analyzed in the previous study.
-It is also observed in the case of the cinnamon oil, even the geranium oil and the colloidal copper solution, that during the 120 h, the candida remained at the same level, which proves that the cinnamon and geranium oils, as well as colloidal copper solution, used in higher concentrations, could successfully inhibit candida growth.
+For the 120-h study with substances used to combat candida, it can be seen that only oregano oil maintained its inhibitory capacity, compared to the other oils: white musk, cinnamon, geranium, hemp, opium, and sandalwood in concentration of 20%, as well as licorice tincture (Glycyrrhiza glabra roots), cultivated thyme tincture (Thymus vulgaris) or colloidal copper solution.
+It can be observed that the action of the tincture from cultivated thyme is less effective than that of the essential oil of thyme, used in another experiment.
+Thus, the tincture of cultivated thyme cannot stop the development of candida even in the first 24 h, compared to the essential oil of thyme, which was effective during the 3 days analyzed in the previous study.

-Experiment no. VI
+It is also observed in the case of the cinnamon oil, even the geranium oil and the colloidal copper solution, that during the 120 h, the candida remained at the same level, which proves that the cinnamon oils (Cinnamomum verum) and geranium (Geranium robertianum), as well as colloidal copper solution, used in higher concentrations, could successfully inhibit the development of candida.

-The substances used in the study (essential oils) were applied in a higher concentration, of 30%.
-During the 5 days of the experiment, we found that the tinctures of horsetail (from Dacia Plant) and mousetail (produced by Hofigal), unlike the tinctures of: rostopasca and burdock (from Dacia Plant) inhibited the development of Candida Albicans from the first day to the last day of the experiment.
-BIOMYCIN FORTE A15, produced by Fares (in the form of capsules and consisting of sunflower oils, essential oil of thyme - Thymi aetheroleum, essential oil of cloves - Caryophylli floris aetheroleum) has no antifungal action in the treatment of candida for the 120 h of evaluation.
-Also, on the plates colored with gentian violet and the products that inhibit the development of candida (tinctures of: horsetail (from Dacia Plant) and mousetail (produced by Hofigal), as well as turmeric & pepper 250 capsules, it could be observed at the optical microscope the decrease in the number of candida mycelia.
-In conclusion, for the 5 days of the experiment, 3 substances stood out: horsetail tincture (from Dacia Plant), mousetail tincture (produced by Hofigal Plant), as well as turmeric capsules 250 & pepper; these can be used successfully to stop the development of Candida albicans and to a lesser extent or, possibly, repeatedly for a lasting effect, you can also use the hot pepper tincture (from Faunus Plant) either separately or in combination with other natural gal substances known as antifuns.
+The substances used in the study (essential oils) were applied in higher concentrations of 30%.
+During the 5 days of the experiment, we found that the tinctures of horsetail and mouse tail, unlike the tinctures of: rostopasca and burdock, inhibited the development of Candida albicans from the first day until the last day of the experiment.
+BIOMYCIN FORTE A15 has no antifungal action in the treatment of candida for the 120 h of evaluation.

-Experiment no. VII
+Also, on the plates colored with gentian violet and the products that inhibit the development of candida (tinctures of: horse tail and mouse tail, as well as turmeric & pepper capsules), the decrease in the number of candida mycelia could be observed under the optical microscope.

+In conclusion, for the 5 days of the experiment, 3 substances stood out: horsetail tincture (Equisetum arvense), mousetail tincture (Achillea millefolium), as well as turmeric & pepper capsules (Curcuma longa & Piper nigrum) these can be used successfully to stop the development of Candida albicans and to a lesser extent or, possibly, by repeated application, for a lasting effect, you can also use the hot pepper tincture, either separately or in combination with other natural substances known as antifungals.

-Oregano essential oil can be used successfully as an antifungal for conditions caused by Candida Albicans; this antifungal works by dissociating the cell wall and the candida membrane, thanks to the synergistic action of thymol and, respectively, carvacrol, from the composition of oregano essential oil, and has a residual, at the same time irreversible, effect in fighting candida.
+Oregano essential oil can be used successfully as an antifungal for conditions caused by Candida albicans; this antifungal works by dissociating the cell wall and the candida membrane, thanks to the synergistic action of thymol and, respectively, carvacrol, from the composition of oregano essential oil, and has a residual, at the same time irreversible, effect in fighting candida.